Chapter 1: A Boy with Wings

 Nia took small steps, silent as a shadow.
 Theo wheezed from the steep climb and the thickness of the musty air.
 Was this how a dungeon smelled?

-Near the top of the stairwell, salty gusts replaced the dankness.
-Theo drew in a refreshing breath as he stepped out of the tunnel.
+Salty gusts replaced the dankness as he approached the top of the stairwell.
+Theo drew in a refreshing breath as he stepped out of the tunnel onto a mossy plateau.
 Light blinded him, and he blinked.
 His vision had almost adjusted to the sunlight when Nia screamed.

 Theo rushed to her side.
 “What’s the matter?”